acend/terraform-training/content/en/docs/06/1-kubernetes-aks.md

 }
 ```

-Add the following content to the end of `variables.tf`:
+Append the following content to the end of `variables.tf`:
 ```terraform
 variable "network_cidrs" {
   default = {